MeanyLodge/History/docs/Stampede-Creek.md

 ### Description

 It's all the same creek; The one coming down over the RR tunnel entrance in a spectacular waterfall.
-The different names have appeared on different old maps.
-Meanyites often refer to it as "Railroad Creek." <sup>[nw][]</sup>
+The different names have appeared on different old maps. <sup>[nw][]</sup>

 ### Sources